duckduckgo/p5-app-duckpan/README.md

 ------

 ## Using the Codio Project Template

 1. Create an account on [Codio](https://codio.com/).
 2. Go to https://codio.com/duckduckgo/duckduckhack and fork the project.
 Make sure to fork the project and the box.
 ![Codio Fork](https://raw.githubusercontent.com/duckduckgo/duckduckgo-documentation/master/duckpan/assets/codio_fork.png)
 ![Codio Fork Both](https://raw.githubusercontent.com/duckduckgo/duckduckgo-documentation/master/duckpan/assets/codio_fork_both.png)
-3. Visit one of our instant answer repositories (such as https://github.com/duckduckgo/zeroclickinfo-spice), and follow GitHub's instructions to first [fork](https://help.github.com/articles/fork-a-repo) the repository.
+3. Visit one of our Instant Answer repositories (such as https://github.com/duckduckgo/zeroclickinfo-spice), and follow GitHub's instructions to first [fork](https://help.github.com/articles/fork-a-repo) the repository.
 You can then clone the repo into your Codio machine (You need to open the Terminal for this).
 ![Codio Terminal](https://raw.githubusercontent.com/duckduckgo/duckduckgo-documentation/master/duckpan/assets/codio_terminal.png)
 4. Go into the directory (by typing in `cd zeroclickinfo-spice`) and run `duckpan server`.
 Click on "DuckPAN Server" to view the webpage.
 ![Codio Server](https://raw.githubusercontent.com/duckduckgo/duckduckgo-documentation/master/duckpan/assets/codio_server.png)
 5. You're all set!
 ![Codio Success](https://raw.githubusercontent.com/duckduckgo/duckduckgo-documentation/master/duckpan/assets/codio_success.png)

 Try typing in queries like "define hello," and see if it works for you.
 You might be wondering why there are no search results in the page.
-It's because DuckPAN isn't configured to work with search results—it's only for testing instant answers.
+It's because DuckPAN isn't configured to work with search results—it's only for testing Instant Answers.

 ------

 ## DuckDuckHack Development Virtual Machine